- Departments

 In the Lowell Joint School District, one very important part of our curriculum includes the teaching of character traits in order to strengthen our students’ self-esteem, personal responsibility, and decision making to develop the moral convictions of right and wrong and withstand undesirable peer pressure.

-Believing this, our District has placed a high priority of providing a Character Education guide for every teacher so that each child receives instruction and practice in building strong, responsible character.
+Our District has placed a high priority of providing a Character Education guide for every teacher so that each child receives instruction and practice in building strong, responsible character.
 A curriculum guide, developed by a committee of administrators and teachers, includes lessons built around nine major themes, each exploring character traits through quotes, sayings, and classroom activities that utilize student involvement, interaction, and planned follow-through.

 The Lowell Joint teachers and administrators are committed to teaching these nine character traits.
 We believe that the impact of that teaching will be greatly enhanced if those same traits are taught, supported, and reinforced at home.
 For that reason, we ask parents to join us in this partnership.